TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 			- we'll just give a sensible multiplier
 			- close to fullscreen for shop

-- galilea can't be hidden.
-We must decrease it's space occupied drastically
-	- possibly even mags

 - We still have crashes on Windows, even after fixing swap buffers
 	- Perhaps it's a compiler bug since with our home-brewn build everything seemed to be fine
 	- Although I think it was the same with that mega.nz build

 - Inventory GUI still acts up

-- ask glenn about those tokens

-- do_server_vars
-	- both in settings gui cpp and in rcon
-	- just simply apply & save buttons along with revert
-	- these changes are too important
-	- we can easily make snapshots of vars applied

 - Ruleset chooser might be a combo too
 	- it might only read the names or ids from the ruleset file
 	- rcon can set values on the go (later)
 	- or load a lua (later)

-- Re-transmission of server_vars as a universal rcon feature
-	- Handles map changing
-		- How do we load arena?
-		- Do we deterministically re-insert all clients?
-			- Probably

 - Update imgui later for cool features like builtin tabs

-- Maybe allow map changing through rcon so that we could switch to this other map?

 - Map transmission
 	- Maybe asynchronously compress the entire map to .7z